Sri Lanka protesters call for new government a day after clashes kill eight | Politics

 "So, there will not be a power vacuum.
 There are also provisions for parliamentarians to appoint an interim government," said Bhavani Fonseka, a senior researcher at the Centre for Policy Alternatives think tank.
 The Joint Apparel Association Forum, which represents the Sri Lanka's economically vital apparel industry, appealed for political stability in Sri Lanka, where the government imposed a state of emergency late last week.

 "It is critical that a new government be appointed urgently to fill the current political vacuum," the forum said in a statement.
-DAY OF VIOLENCE
+U.S. State Department spokesperson Ned Price told reporters Washington was concerned by the deployment of the military and said the United States was deeply concerned about reports of violence against peaceful protesters.

+Price called for a full investigation, arrest and prosecution of anyone instigating and involved in acts of violence and urged the government to address the Sri Lankan people's discontent.
+"We stress that peaceful protesters should never be subject to violence or intimidation, whether that's on the part of the military force or civilian union units," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)